 With all of these rules, regulations, and formalities, it can be incredibly easy to make a small, yet significant, error.
-For instance, to have a valid will in Illinois, you need to have two or more credible witness to validate or attest the will.
-Each witness must watch the testator sign or acknowledge the will, determine the testator is of sound mind, and sign the will in front of the testator.
+For instance, to have a valid will in Illinois, you need to have two or more credible witnesses to validate or attest to the will.
+Each witness must watch the testator sign or acknowledge the will, determine whether the testator is of sound mind, and sign the will in front of the testator.

 With a complex will, a revocable living trust, or a medical or financial power of attorney, for example, the regulations can be a lot more strict.
 Furthermore, the actual text used in the will must be comprehensive and clearly state your wishes in a manner that leaves no room for interpretation or the possibility of a conflict later on.

 Although your estate planning attorney will be essential in helping you draft and administer your estate plan, your attorney can also provide counsel and advice if you have a complex family or financial situation.
-For instance, creating comprehensive estate planning documents can be very complex if you fall in one of the following categories:
+For instance, creating comprehensive estate planning documents can be very complex if you fall into one of the following categories: